-Lake Park
+Lake Park Worcester City of Worcester

-Location: Lake Park is located on Lake Avenue about a mile South of the intersection of on Coburn Avenue across from Morano Field.

-Route 9 and Lake Avenue.
+Location: Lake Park is located on Lake Avenue about a mile South of the intersection of Route 9 and Lake Avenue.
 From Lake Avenue head West up Hamilton Street.
-There is a parking lot near Tivnan Field and another parking area a block West
+There is a parking lot near Tivnan Field and another parking area a block West on Coburn Avenue across from Morano Field.